tantaman/tantaman.github.io/_posts/2021-12-27-Observability-Driven-Development.markdown

 While thinking these problems over and developing best practices for observing systems, I thought I had coined a new term called "Observability Driven Development."
 After doing some googling, however, I found that a former `Facebook Engineering Manager` left to become CTO of [Honeycomb.io](https://honeycomb.io) which develops products for exactly this problem and calls it by the same name.

-Interesting coincidence, esp. given I'm planning on releasing some my personal tooling that is centered around this exact same problem.
+Interesting coincidence, given I'm also coming from `Facebook` and am planning on releasing tooling that is centered around exactly the same problem as part of my new journey as a [MicroFounder](https://microfounder.com/).
+The last coincidental detail was that I had wanted to join the parse team but unfortunately parse was shuttered by FB at that time.

 `Charity Majors` (Honeycomb CTO) article on Observability Driven Development: [A Next Step Beyond TDD](https://thenewstack.io/a-next-step-beyond-test-driven-development/)